materialsproject/fireworks/docs/installation.rst

 #.
 To install, simply type::

     pip install FireWorks
-    pip install django==1.6.5  # (only needed if you want to use the built-in web frontend!) pip install paramiko  # (only needed if using built-in remote file transfer!) pip install fabric  # (only needed if using daemon mode of qlaunch!) pip install requests  # (only needed if you want to use the NEWT queue adapter!)
+    pip install flask  # (only needed if you want to use the built-in web frontend!) pip install flask-paginate  # (only needed if you want to use the built-in web frontend!) pip install paramiko  # (only needed if using built-in remote file transfer!) pip install fabric  # (only needed if using daemon mode of qlaunch!) pip install requests  # (only needed if you want to use the NEWT queue adapter!)